Legal advice in Switzerland

 PFIG Espana is a modern day dynamic finance boutique and we collaborate with good entrepreneurs and business persons that are willing to present profitable and secure investment projects that require funding in countries with growing economies around the world and emphasis on location and environs.
 We want to work with reputable project/general business facilitators who possess very cogent bus

 Business isn't as easy in some countries as it is here in the UK.
-You need to be aware of the cultural and legal implications of your business operations in Norway, because you could face heavy punishment for transgressing.
+You need to be aware of the cultural and legal implications of your business operations in Switzerland, because, in some places, you could face heavy punishment for transgressing.

-The body of laws, administrative rulings, and precedents which oversees the legal rights of, and restrictions on, employees and their organisations.
+The body of laws, administrative rulings, and precedents which oversees the legal rights of, and restrictions on, employees and their organisations in Switzerland.
 This will include things such as minimum wage, holiday and maternity entitlement, ergonomics, trade unions, disability, etc.

 Civil / Common Law

-The body of law that oversees sociality.
+The body of law that oversees society in Switzerland.
 It is invariably culture specific.
 It is important to familiarise yourself with these laws, especially as you will be adopting a new environment and culture.